facebook/react-native-website/docs/react-native-devtools.md

 The React Components panel allows you to inspect and update the rendered React component tree.

-- Hover or select an element in DevTools to highlight it on device.
+- Hover or select an element in DevTools to highlight it on the device.
 - To locate an element in DevTools, click the top-left "Select element" button, then tap any element in the app.

 #### Useful tips